Many squamous cell carcinomas in dogs can be completely surgically removed if caught early – and that could be curative.

 Topical chemotherapeutics may be an option for corneal (eye) squamous cell carcinoma lesions, and possibly some cutaneous (skin) lesions.

 Radiation for Squamous Cell Carcinoma

-However, radiation could be a first-line treatment for some oral tumors.
+Radiation could be a first-line treatment for some oral tumors.
 In one study in dogs with a subtype of oral (mouth) squamous cell carcinoma (papillary squamous cell carcinoma), nine of 10 dogs treated with radiation therapy alone achieved complete remission19

 Photodynamic Therapy for Squamous Cell Carcinoma

 Photodynamic therapy might also be offered.
 In photodynamic therapy, a photosensitizing drug is given.
 It is nontoxic unless activated by light.
 Then, it is activated by a specific light wavelength to kill cancer cells.
-In one study, eight of 11 dogs with oral squamous cell carcinoma who were treated with this modality were tumor-free for 17 months following treatment.20
+In one study, eight of 11 dogs with oral squamous cell carcinoma treated with this modality were tumor-free for 17 months following treatment.20

 Immunotherapy for Squamous Cell Carcinoma